sanskarhere/ImageHarvester/README.md

 ## 🧠 What It Does

-- 🔍 Accepts a search term via a clean web interface
-- 📡 Scrapes Google Images using BeautifulSoup + Requests + Selenium
+- Developed a simple Streamlit UI  To Search Term 🔍 and Download  Image Folder
+- Selected Selenium only for JavaScript-rendered pages.
+- Implemented both browser automation and HTTP-based scraping.
+- Used Requests for faster scraping where direct HTTP access was sufficient.
+- Built a modular scraper architecture, making new platforms easy to integrate.
+- Developed a simple Streamlit UI for an end-to-end scraping workflow.
-- 📁 Saves all images into a structured local folder
+- 📁 Saves all images into a structured local folder  and allow downloading it
-- 🧼 Built with Streamlit for smooth routing and input handling
-- 💡 Designed to be modular, scalable, and easy to extend

 ---